nathsmo/Website_from_scratch/README.md

 # Website_from_scratch
-Small personal project to do a website from scratch.
+This is a small personal project in which I decided to create a website from scratch.
+There is more than one project to try different approaches to building and deploying a website.

+### Nathsmo